 Keep in mind that anything that is said to the attorney is protected by attorney-client privilege.
 The attorney needs to know anything that can help or hurt the client in advance so that he or she can prepare should it come up in court.

 3. Hiding Assets

-It can be tempting to take money and hide it from the other spouse before filing for divorce, but those actions can seriously hurt the client later on should the judge discover what happened.
-It may make the judge take the side of the spouse and award the other side a larger portion of the marital property because of the actions of client.
+It can be tempting to take the money and hide it from the other spouse before filing for divorce, but those actions can seriously hurt the client later on should the judge discover what happened.
+It may make the judge take the side of the spouse and award the other side a larger portion of the marital property because of the actions of the client.

 This could also involve one spouse re-assigning property to other family members to try to hide it from the other side.